nikolaydubina/everything-wrong-with-gcp-genai/README.md

 ## Embeddings

+- As of 2026-03-03, it is not possible to compute embeddings in Batch API
 - `gemini-embedding-001` does not support generic Batch API inference requests
 - Vertex AI does not support `batches.createEmbeddings`
 - `CreateEmbeddings` supports only local-file or inlined requests, no Cloud Storage Support